 Kamloops Neighborhoods Playgrounds

-Nothing is as important as the health and well-being of a community’s youth, and the City of Kamloops is making sure its youngest generation has the opportunity to play safely and develop valuable social skills by investing in area playgrounds.
-Over $95,000 of the city’s share of provincial gaming revenues, generated through Lake City Casino Kamloops and Chances Kamloops, was put towards upgrades and equipment over the last several years – renovating and installing family-friendly playgrounds throughout the area.
+Nothing is as important as the health and well-being of a community’s youth, and the City of Kamloops is making sure its youngest generation has the opportunity to play safely and develop valuable social skills by investing in local playgrounds.
+More than $95,000 of the city’s share of provincial gaming revenues, generated from Cascades Casino Kamloops and Chances Kamloops, was put towards renovating and installing family-friendly playgrounds throughout the area.

 Kamloops Rivers Trail

 Hiking is one of the most popular activities amongst British Columbians.
-The Kamloops River Trail delivers enthusiasts with paved walkways and a 40 kilometre route along the Thompson and North Thompson River valleys.
-In 2013, the City of Kamloops used more than $43,000 from its share of provincial gaming revenue - generated by Lake City Casino Kamloops and Chances Kamloops – to improve signage and add floral displays to the trail.
+The Kamloops River Trail is a diverse urban trail that runs along the Thompson and North Thompson River valleys.
+In 2013, the City of Kamloops used more than $43,000 from its share of provincial gaming revenue – generated by Cascades Casino Kamloops and Chances Kamloops – to improve signage and add floral displays along the trail.

 South Okanagan Rehabilitation Centre for Owls (SORCO)

 Since 1987, SORCO has been rehabilitating and releasing injured birds of prey in the Okanagan area.
-Aside from the rescues and medical care for the animals, funding through the Community Gaming Grant program also allows the organization to continue their public education on the importance of raptors to maintain a healthy ecosystem.
+Aside from the rescue and medical care for the animals, funding through the Province of B.C.’s Community Gaming Grants program also allows the organization to continue its public education on the importance of raptors to maintain a healthy ecosystem.